-Join Jane Barratt for an in-depth discussion in this video Time value of money, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Time value of money, part of Learning to Manage Personal Investments.

 - Some of the more mind-bending…economic and financial concepts are the ideas of…compound interest, inflation,…present value, and future value.…It's important to understand them,…as so many of our big money questions…that are fundamentally emotional,…can be answered clearly with math.…I promise I'm not going to make you learn…tricky formulas in this video,…but I am going to share ideas…on how to think about the relationship…between time and money in a different way.…First, you've heard the expression "time is money."…It's usually applied to time wasted…when you could be earning money,…or doing something productive.…